finite-element/finite-element-course/doc/source/L4_feprobs.rst

 of `\|\cdot\|_V` (such as the `L^2` and `H^1` norms), which is why we introduced them.

-Solveability and stability of some finite element discretisations
+Solvability and stability of some finite element discretisations
 -----------------------------------------------------------------

 In this section we will introduce some tools for showing coercivity